storyprotocol/documentation/docs/Concepts/dispute-module/uma-arbitration-policy.md

       </td>

       <td style={{ textAlign: "left" }}>
-        1. PIL terms that have been violated
+        A. PIL term that has been violated

-        2. Description of the violations
+        B. Description of the violation

-        3. Proof of the violations
+        C. Proof of the violation
       </td>

       <td style={{ textAlign: "left" }}>